Salted Chocolate-Caramel Bars

 - Bake the shortbread for 21 to 23 minutes, rotating the pan after 10 minutes, or until it is slightly darker around the edges and just starting to pull away from the sides of the pan; it will not feel completely firm if poked gently.
 Transfer the pan to a rack and allow the shortbread to cool completely.

-- To make the caramel topping: Put a heatproof bowl close to the stovetop, along with a small bowl of cold water and a pastry brush (preferably silicone).
+- Put a heatproof bowl close to the stovetop, along with a small bowl of cold water and a pastry brush (preferably silicone).

 - Put the sugar, water and corn syrup in a small saucepan or skillet and bring to a boil over medium-high heat.
 Allow the ingredients to bubble away, brushing down the sides of the pan with cold water if there are spatters and swirling the pan a couple of times once you start seeing some color, until the caramel turns a pale to medium amber.
 (Don’t let it get as dark as mahogany.)
 Lower the heat, stand away from the pan and add the cream, followed by the butter and salt — ingredients that might cause the caramel to roil.
 Remove the pan from the heat, drop in the chocolate and, using a silicone spatula or wooden spoon, stir to blend.